 The ribbon of Saint George is a black and orange Russian military symbol.
 It was part of the highest military honor established in 1769 by the Russian empire.

-Often seen in decorations and distinctions in Russia, it has recently been used to pay tribute to the soldiers and veterans of Word War II in the eastern front, similar to Britain’s red puppies commemorating the victory over fascism.
+Often seen in decorations and distinctions in Russia, it has recently been used to pay tribute to the soldiers and veterans of Word War II, similar to Britain’s poppies commemorating the victory over fascism.

 But it has also become a symbol of Russian patriotism and a mark of support to Russia’s government.